 Your heart is a pump that keeps blood moving around your body.
 It delivers oxygen and nutrients to all parts of you, and carries away unwanted carbon dioxide and waste products.

 When your heart, the arteries around your heart or your other blood vessels are damaged, this pumping system doesn’t work properly.
-Such problems are collectively known as cardiovascular disease and lead to the death of 191,000 people a year, making this the UK’s biggest killer1.
+Such problems are collectively known as cardiovascular disease and lead to the death of about 150,000 people a year1.

 Read on, as we debunk the myths and give you the facts about alcohol and the heart.